 “This project will result in immediate health benefits to some participants, and in the long term will help to address problems of chronic disease and rising health care costs in the state,” said Bruce Korf, M.D., Ph.D., chair of the UAB Department of Genetics and co-director of the AGHI.
 “It will also position Alabama as a leader at the forefront of 21st century medicine.”

-“The AGHI could lead to identification of new genetic diseases and new treatments that will benefit Alabamians and the rest of the world,” said Greg Barsh, Ph.D., faculty investigator at HudsonAlpha and co-director of the AGHI.
+“The AGHI could lead to the identification of new genetic diseases and new treatments that will benefit Alabamians and the rest of the world,” said Greg Barsh, Ph.D., faculty investigator at HudsonAlpha and co-director of the AGHI.
 “Researchers working on finding cures to conditions like diabetes, heart disease, epilepsy and cancer will be able to utilize knowledge from these data to identify genetic factors that predispose people to these diseases as well as rare disorders—all with the ultimate goal of developing new approaches to prevention, diagnosis and treatment.”

 Recruitment is now open at UAB Kirklin Clinic and Medical Towers in Birmingham.
 The process takes about 30 minutes.
 Participants will have an opportunity to learn more about AGHI by interacting with patient navigators.
 The navigators will explain the benefits and responsibilities of participation in AGHI, and if they choose, participants can join at that time.
 A simple blood draw will be done to obtain DNA.